halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 * Detail customization: These customize some property editors in the property pane of a specific object.
 For example, Goto node has a detail customization, as it needs to know into which graph the node belongs, so it can find all the IDs in the graph and present them to the designer.
 These customizations must be explicitly registered and unregistered using the PropertyModule.(Un)RegisterCustomClassLayout method on plugin startup and shutdown.

-* Property type customization: These customization specify that everywhere a specific struct appears, it should should use this customization to change its look in the property pane.
+* Property type customization: These customization specify that everywhere a specific struct appears, it should use this customization to change its look in the property pane.
 For example, FQuestGraphBool structs has a property customization, as the struct defines both the quest and variable name, so wherever FQuestGraphBool appears as a property or variable, the editing field for that property can be replaced by the one specified in the customization.
 These customizations must be explicitly registered and unregistered using the PropertyModule.(Un)RegisterCustomPropertyTypeLayout method on plugin startup and shutdown.

 These classes together create the graph and dialog editors with all of their features.
 We will not be discussing the actual asset classes, UQuestGraph and UDialogGraph, in detail here.
 And we will not describe the runtime nodes either.
 Quests should be easily understood from code and the only complex thing regarding dialogs is the actual dialog execution, which will be described in the section about the Dialog Controller class.